Thijs van Ede

 Riccardo Bortolameotti, Thijs van Ede, Marco Caselli, Maarten H Everts, Pieter Hartel, Rick Hofstede, Willem Jonker and Andreas Peter

-Proceedings of the 33rd Annual Computer Security Applications Conference (ACSAC), 2017.
+In Proceedings of the 33rd Annual Computer Security Applications Conference (ACSAC), 2017.

 PDF Cite Presentation Slides Code Teaser